 Natchez’s history is both beautiful and horrifically ugly.
 And it’s all out there on display

-The plaque that was in front of me told the story of Mr. Franklin, one of the most prolific domestic slave traders of the 1800s.
+A plaque at this grassy park across from some auto body shops tells the story of Isaac Franklin, one of the most prolific domestic slave traders of the 1800s.
 He brought slaves overland — often by foot — from Virginia and the Carolinas and sold them at a market that once stood on this site, mercilessly separating families and profiting off human trafficking.

 The history of Natchez isn’t glorious, but by visiting you will learn about huge parts of American history that are glossed over in high school history classes.

 In school, we learn about the trans-Atlantic slave trade, but the brutal and dehumanizing domestic trade, brought about when trans-Atlantic trade was outlawed and America shifted its agricultural focus from tobacco to cotton, was just as evil.
 And, more alarmingly, was perpetrated by Americans.
-Natchez doesn’t hide from it, evidenced by the fact that one of its worst perpetrators still has a street named after him.
+Natchez doesn’t hide from it, evidenced by the fact that one of the city’s most prominent landmarks was at one time a slave market.

 Another thing people don’t know is that Natchez was a city of Union sympathizers.
 Not that the good people of Natchez had a moral opposition to slavery, mind you.
 But it was full of northern “entrepreneurs” who came to Mississippi to make money off cotton.
 And they knew war with the North would be bad for business.